Calculate drills within complete model

 Conditions

-– The drill functionality is only available for users of Para-Flex Pro and higher.
+• The drill functionality is only available for users of Para-Flex Pro and higher.

 The Drill function explained

-In the Para-Flex sample catalogs many parts contain drill shapes, they can be found when expanding a part (click on the plus sign in front of it).
+In the Para-Flex sample catalogs many parts contain drill shapes.
+They can be found when expanding a part (click on the plus sign in front of it).
 Look for a shape called HWDrill and if desired unsuppress it, they can be edited like every other IntelliShape in IronCAD.
-If these HWDrill shapes correspond with the cut outs needed, the drill function automates creates the right cut outs in the parts with which they come into contact.

-Applying drills to fittings
+Applying drills to parts

 To provide parts with drilling shapes, works easy and intuitive.
 For example use the standard Shapes catalog to drag a shape on the relevant part.
 Keep in mind that these shapes are IntelliShapes, so they’ll become a component of the part they’re dropped on.